sjd78/kai-ide-user-stories/wireframes.md

       - Click to navigate to file/incident

   18. <a name="wf-18"></a>View Kai suggested resolutions
+      - Potential scopes of resolutions:
         - Single incident
         - All incidents for a single issue in a file
         - All incidents for all issues in a single file
         - All incident for a single issue in all affected files
+      - Collect info about the issues/incidents in the scope and show:
+        - Details of the scope
+        - Progress of the resolution
+        - Details/meta-data about the resolution presented
+        - List the files changed and the specific diffs
+        - Accept (apply all diffs) / Reject (remove all diffs) at the entire resolution level

   19. <a name="wf-19"></a>Accept/Reject suggested resolutions
       - Accept/reject a single resolution in a single file